 Is Spironolactone Right for Me?

-Only you can decide if spironolactone is the right medication for you.
+Only you and your doctor can decide if spironolactone is the right medication for you.

-If you’ve been prescribed this medication and you’re having anxiety or headaches, or increased blood sugar, keep looking for options.
+If you’ve been taking this medication and you’re having anxiety, headaches, or increased blood sugar, keep looking for options.
 Don’t settle until you’ve gotten to the root cause of your issues and healed your body and mind.

 And if you have questions along the way, I’m always here to help — no matter what you choose!